CAD Software | 2D and 3D Computer-Aided Design | Autodesk

 Privacy | Cookie preferences | Report noncompliance | Terms of use | Legal (US Site) | © 2024 Autodesk Inc. All rights reserved

-CAD, or computer-aided design and drafting (CADD), is technology designed for creators to design, draft and produce technical documentation – replacing manual hand-drawn and drafting techniques with a digital-first process.
+CAD, or computer-aided design and drafting (CADD), is technology designed for creators to design, draft, and produce technical documentation—replacing manual hand-drawn and drafting techniques with a digital first process.
 Whether you’re an architect, designer, or engineer, you’ve probably used 2D or 3D CAD programs such as AutoCAD, AutoCAD LT, Civil 3D, Inventor, or Fusion 360 software.
-These widely used tools can help you explore design concepts, visualise with photorealistic renders and simulate real-world performance.
+These widely used tools can help you explore design concepts, visualize with photorealistic renders, and simulate real-world performance.

 Choosing the right CAD software is pivotal for design efficiency.
 To decide effectively, first define your specific needs and goals, then match software features to your project requirements.
-Next, check compatibility (US Site) with your preferred file formats and other software in the design workflow.
-Lastly, consider available learning resources (US Site) such as tutorials, training and a supportive user community.
+Next, check compatibility (US Site) with your preferred file formats and other software in the design workflow, and, lastly, consider available learning resources (US Site) such as tutorials, training, and a supportive user community.

-Industrial design software to sketch, concept model, surface and visualise.
-Available as Alias Concept, Surface, Design and AutoStudio.
+Industrial design software to sketch, concept model, surface, and visualize.
+Available as Alias Concept, Surface, Design, and AutoStudio.

 Learn about some of the top benefits of CAD software from Autodesk.

-Optimise design workflow with libraries of common components, templates and predesigned parts.
+Optimize design workflow with libraries of common components, templates, and predesigned parts.

 Discover top CAD software tools and features available in Autodesk software

-Create intricate designs, technical schematics and architectural plans, minimising manual drafting errors.
+Create intricate designs, technical schematics, and architectural plans, minimizing manual drafting errors.

-Sculpt, modify and visualise designs in real time, propelling the iterative design process to new heights.
+Sculpt, modify, and visualize designs in real time, propelling the iterative design process to new heights.

-Use a powerful blend of design capabilities to see, interact with and optimise intricate components.
+Use a powerful blend of design capabilities to see, interact with, and optimize intricate components.

 Autodesk 2D and 3D CAD software is used in engineering disciplines across industries.
-Explore ways that professionals use computer-aided design (CAD) tools to improve processes – from concept to handover.
+Explore ways pros use computer-aided design (CAD) tools to improve processes—from concept to handover.

 Design and draft with CAD tools developed for architects.
 Take ideas from design to documentation within a single software environment.